 One of the leading causes of espresso machine problems.
 Yeah, it’s scaling, mineral deposits that form inside espresso machine boilers and plumbing.
-So today a method for determining if your water has characteristics that may cause scale to form.
+So today, a method for determining if your water has characteristics that may cause scale to form.

-So we’re going to get a little technical here and take a look at how to use the Langelier Saturation Index or LSI to determine the scaling potential of the water going into your espresso machine.
+So we’re going to get a little technical here and take a look at how to use the Langelier Saturation Index, or LSI, to determine the scaling potential of the water going into your espresso machine.
 Now if geeky isn’t your thing there are a couple of ways around it.
 First is to use a proper water filter on your equipment and do some regular descaling.
 Another option is to make your own brew water that meets Specialty Coffee Association standards.
 Use the link here for my video that shows you how to do that by re-mineralizing distilled or pure reverse osmosis water.
 Incidentally, the make your own option results in water with a very low scaling potential.

 So here’s an online LSI calculator.
 It’s very easy to use and I’ll show you how.
-What you need to use it are five pieces of information: Water temperature, pH, TDS which is total dissolved solids, the calcium level and alkalinity.
+What you need to use it are five pieces of information: water temperature, pH, TDS which is total dissolved solids, the calcium level and alkalinity.
 After we plug in the numbers, the calculator will give us an idea of how likely scale is to form.

 The easy and free way to get your numbers is to contact your water provider or check their website.
 That’s what I did.
-The numbers I needed were buried in a non-obvious link so I called the local water authority and they helped me find them.
-Most water providers in the U.S. should have this information available. so check their website or give them a call.
+The numbers I needed were buried in a non-obvious link, so I called the local water authority and they helped me find them.
+Most water providers in the U.S. should have this information available, so check their website or give them a call.
 If you can't you can’t get it from your water provider or want to know exactly what’s coming out of your tap, in a future video I’ll show you how to test it yourself or get someone to do it for you, maybe even for free.

 With all the numbers in I press “calculate now” and my LSI comes in at plus 0.94.
 Looking at the chart I can expect some mild scale coating and the general recommendation is treatment may be needed.

 So based on the results my tap water is likely to cause some minor scale, but unlikely to cause major scale problems with proper treatment.
-Now keep in mind the LSI is just an indication of scaling potential - things could turn out differently in real world use.
+Now keep in mind the LSI is just an indication of scaling potential, things could turn out differently in real world use.
 But based on the results my plan is as follows: For a super-automatic espresso machine I’d use the manufacturer recommended water filter.
 They contain carbon for chlorine removal and softening to reduce the hardness a bit and prevent scale.
 The thermoblock boilers in super-automatic machines have very narrow passages.
 Scale build-up in those can seriously affect performance and left unchecked can cause premature machine failure.

-As always use those comments if you have any questions and I’ll be sure to get you the answers.
 Thanks for reading and I hope to have you back soon for more of the good stuff on everything coffee brought to you by Whole Latte Love.